vnikme/tf_basics/README.md

-# tf_xor
+# tf_basics

+Set of examples of using tensorflow (http://tensorflow.org).
+Follow instructions to install it.

+Content:
-Neural network calculating basic functions: xor, and, or, 1, 0.
+ xor.py: neural network for calculating basic functions: xor, and, or, 1, 0.